 What you need to know

-The debate over the legality and morality of abortion has been further shaped by the Supreme Court’s June 24th, 2022, Dobbs v.
-Jackson Women's Health Organization decision overturning Roe v.
+The debate over abortion access has been shaped by the Supreme Court’s 2022 decision in Dobbs v.
+Jackson Women's Health Organization, which overturned Roe v.
 Wade.
 States now set their own policies protecting, limiting, or outright banning abortion access without any federal standard for access to abortion.
-This policy change has created a new focus on medication abortion.
-In many cases, the current debate does not consider real-world facts about the number, method, and timing of abortions in contemporary America.
-This brief addresses the following questions: First, how many abortions take place?
-Is abortion becoming more or less common?
-Second, at what point in pregnancies are abortions occurring?
-Third, how are new methods changing the way abortions are performed?
+In many cases, the current debate does not consider reliably collected data about the number, method, and timing of abortions in contemporary America.
+This brief addresses the following questions:

 How many abortions occur in America?

 The two figures below show the trend in the number of abortions over time, both raw numbers and the rate of abortions per 1000 birth-age (15-45) women.
-The gaps in the lines reflect missing data for 2018 and 2021-2022.

 The first chart shows that the annual number of abortions has declined from about 1.6 million in the 1980s to about a million in recent years.
 The second chart, which controls for population changes, shows that the abortion rate (number of abortions per 1000 birth-age women) has dropped in half, from 30 in the 1980s to less than 15 in recent years.